20th May 2020 update

 As the year progresses the following is planned:-

-- To continue monitoring the lake temperature
+- To continue monitoring the lake temperature – in progress

-- To take bi-weekly samples of the lake water to monitor the degradation of the blue dye due to sunlight and dilution.
+- To take samples of the lake water to monitor the degradation of the blue dye due to sunlight and dilution.

-- To apply top up doses of blue dye as required on a monthly basis from now until the end of August
+- To apply top up doses of blue dye as required on a monthly basis from now until the end of August – in progress

-- To undertake monitoring of weed growth using the underwater camera so that harrowing and later weed cutting at the lake bed can be targeted.
+- To undertake monitoring of weed growth using the underwater camera so that harrowing and later weed cutting at the lake bed can be targeted. (see above)

 - To undertake surface monitoring of weed growth.